iAvoe/Multi-Line-Input-Dialog-Advanced/README.md

 ### An advanced & practical PowerShell MultiLine Read-Host + MultiFile Drag-&-Drop Dialog
-- The solution to many user-interactivity problems
+- The solution to many user-interactivity problems where Bash, CMD, previously just can't deal with

 - **Mode 1:** Text-Box multi-line Read-Host GUI - to allow users input multiple lines of text with ease
 - **Mode 2:** List-Box multi-file Drag&drop GUI - to allow users to drag a bunch of files and get their full-path